The #1 Community for black and white photography

 Your camera's light meter is obsessed with "middle grey," but middle grey is where monochrome goes to die.
 Today, we’re talking about why you need to stop trusting your exposure meter and start intentionally "breaking" your settings to find the drama in the shadows.

-how much do you value Aesthetic?
+How much do you value Aesthetic?

 Forget the spec sheet for a moment.
 Today I'm talking about why the look and feel of my photography gear isn't superficial, it's essential to my creative process.
 It's about the "joy of use" and how the aesthetic of your tools can actually inspire better work.